 - 2,549 low to moderate income taxpayers received free tax assistance from 46 IRS-trained VITA volunteers because we brought two local agencies together to coordinate efforts for the Volunteer Income Tax Assistance (VITA) program. $2,001,643 in Earned Income Tax Credits were returned to the community along with $793,054 in Child Tax Credits.

 - 151 clients met with a Thrive coach monthly to review credit reports, create household budgets, reduce debt, and reach their financial goals.
-34% of our clients have reached their goals.
+34% of our clients have reached their goals within one year.

 Connecting the Community